A photograph showing a temporary dam holding back flood waters around a Texas home in 2016 is real.

 The timing of the posts caused some viewers to wonder whether the photograph showed flooding caused by Hurricane Harvey, which made landfall in late August 2017:

 — Jaimy Jones (@Jaimyjones) August 29, 2017

-This image was taken in June 2016 after thousands of homes were evacuated in Brazoria County, Texas, due to a severe flood.
-In an attempt to protect his home, local resident Randy Wagner purchased an “Aqua Dam” and installed it around his property, a local television station reported at the time:
+This picture was actually taken in June 2016 (more than a year before Hurricane Harvey), after thousands of homes were evacuated in Brazoria County, Texas, due to a severe flood.
+In an attempt to protect his home, local resident Randy Wagner purchased an "Aqua Dam" and installed it around his property, as a local television station reported at the time: